ashwins-unc/projects/README.md

 * List includes games I made like NONOGRAMS, A*, 8Queens
 * A repository with the COVID-19 dashboard I helped to develop
 * There are also android apps I made for class.
-** Some of these were too big for github to handle LOL